cph-cachet/carp-webservices-spring/README.md

 - Make sure you have Docker (and Java 17) installed on your system.
 - Clone the project and run `bash deployment.sh`
-- Fill the placeholders (`...`) in the [application-local.yml](src/main/resources/config/application-local.yml) file with your local configuration.
-Note: the different urls for database connections and rabbitMQ etc. are container references.
-Either run the containers on the host network and modify the hosts file to reach them, or specify localhost everywhere.
+- Create a .local.env file and copy over the contents of the [.env file](deployment/.env) to it and fill in the missing values.
 - We use IntelliJ IDEA as our IDE, we recommend using it for development.
+Set up the EnvFile plugin to be able to use the .local.env file.
 - Add a new spring boot run configuration with the following parameters:
   - Main class: `dk.cachet.carp.webservices.Application`
   - Active profiles: `local`
+  - Tick in the "Enable EnvFile", as well as the "Substitute environment variables" checkbox.
+Add the .local.env file to the list of env files.

 ## Database migrations